 Keeping a reserve of cash on hand in case of an emergency is essential.
 For many, it’s challenging to create a dedicated emergency fund and even more difficult to maintain.

-If you dipped into your emergency fund over the past few years—or never had one in the first place—make it a priority to set aside sufficient emergency savings.
+If you dipped into your emergency fund recently—or never had one in the first place—make it a priority to set aside sufficient emergency savings.

 Here are six steps to build and maintain a solid emergency fund: